kidcuda82-cmd/ado-ai/README.md

 - Add new tasks with titles and optional descriptions
 - List all tasks with their completion status
+- Mark tasks as complete
 - Data persistence using JSON storage
 - Simple and intuitive command-line interface
+- Type-safe implementation with proper error handling

 ## Installation